5 reasons controllers should delve into AI

 4. Data literacy is becoming an essential core competency

 Despite all the available technology, it remains a big practical challenge for organizations and controllers to transform data into actionable insights.
 According to the people behind the Data Literacy Project, only 24 percent of employees in the world have full confidence in their own ability to read, analyze, and process data.
-Subpar data literacy competencies in an organization can greatly hinder its efforts to work more data-driven.
+Subpar data literacy competencies in an organization can greatly hinder its efforts to do more data-driven work.
 It can also hamper its ambition to become an intelligent organization.
-Data skills and basic insight into the working of algorithms in the end all help to make better business decisions.
+Data skills and basic insight into the working of algorithms help to make better business decisions.
+Many organizations struggle with realizing the full potential of AI due to a lack of data literacy.
+Read our blog about the ‘AI paradox’.

 Organizations in nearly every industry need enough qualified employees to extract valuable insights from data.
 Leading controllers should take an exemplary role in promoting data literacy in their organization.
 We’re talking about skills like being able to analyze with a critical eye, and making decisions and communicating based on data.
 Users also need to be able to understand infographics and data visualizations to be able to make decisions based on data.